 Non-intrusive magnetometer surveys are one of the most effective, safe and efficient means of detecting shallow-buried UXO on areas of relatively ‘clean’ greenfield land.
-Depending on factors such as the size of the site, topography, ease of access, nature of the identified risk and likely depth of targets, 1st Line Defence can deploy a range of non-intrusive techniques from manual ‘walkover’ and vehicle-towed to Drone/UAV survey.
+Depending on factors such as the size of the site, topography, ease of access, nature of the identified risk and likely depth of targets, 1st Line Defence can deploy a range of Non-intrusive UXO Survey techniques from manual ‘walkover’ and vehicle-towed to Drone/UAV survey.

 1st Line Defence have invested in the latest commercially available UAV technology and combined it with a specially designed magnetometer system from one of the world’s leading providers of magnetic and electromagnetic survey systems and components.